onepeerlabs/fdfs/README.md

 # :gear: `fdfs` ![](https://github.com/onepeerlabs/fdfs/workflows/Tests/badge.svg)

 ## About
-This action uploaded file/build artifacts to a fairOS pod
+This action uploads file/build artifacts to a fairOS pod

 This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners.